 It’s also possible that your eyes are straining because your vision prescription is out of date and needs to be renewed.
 If your prescription is incorrect, no amount of blue light filter will prevent eye strain.

 So, what’s our verdict?
 There’s no harm in trying blue light lenses.
 They provide benefits and relief to many individuals who swear by them.

-What’s more, the cost to add blue light blockers to our lenses starts at $19, so you don’t have to break the bank to give them a try.
-Check out our selection of blue light blocking glasses to get started on your blue light journey today.
+What’s more, the cost to add blue light filtering to our lenses starts at $19, so you don’t have to break the bank to give them a try.
+Check out our selection of blue light filtering glasses to get started on your blue light journey today.